kbdharun/Java-Programs/Class/Sep_26_class/notes.md

 - Compiler finds all errors like type mismatch errors, etc during runtime.
 - Segmentation core dump is a runtime error.
-- Some common errors are core dump, index out of bound,etc these exceptions are handled by deafult handler.
+- Some common errors are core dump, index out of bound, etc these exceptions are handled by default handler.
-- Interrupted exception is handled by compiler.
-If I don't know the exception I can give interrupted exception.
+- Interrupted exception is handled by the compiler.
+If I don't know the exception I can give an interrupted exception.
-- Most common checked exception is Interrupted excpetion which is available in `java.lang` package.
+- Most common checked exception is Interrupted exception which is available in `java.lang` package.
 - If we don't know the derived class name we can use the base class object reference.
-If we don't know the exact name of checked exception we can just give `throws Exception`.
+If we don't know the exact name of the checked exception we can just give `throws Exception`.
-- All user defined exception comes under **unchecked** exception.
+- All user-defined exception comes under **unchecked** exception.
 - **_Unchecked exceptions are exceptions which may or may not arise._**

 ## Commands